FloatingMilkshake/MechanicalMilkshake/README.md

 # MechanicalMilkshake
-My first Discord bot, written in C# with [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus)!
+A multipurpose Discord bot, written in C# with [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus)!
+(It also happens to be my first bot!
+Things have progressed quite a bit since I started.)

-Note that this is a multipurpose bot.
-I'm not developing it with any particular features in mind (for example, moderation tools).
+Note that I'm not developing this bot with any particular features in mind (for example, moderation tools).
+Some features of this bot are somewhat specific and might not be useful to you, but I add them because they're useful to me.

 Huge thank you to [Erisa](https://github.com/Erisa) for putting up with my constant questions as I figure things out!
 You have no idea how much I appreciate it. ♥

 ## Running The Bot

 > These instructions assume you know how to create a bot application through Discord's Developer Portal and how to obtain a bot token, channel ID, etc. If you need help with any of this, feel free to reach out to me with any of the contact methods listed on [my website](https://floatingmilkshake.com)!
+>
+> If you are a friend of mine and want to use this bot but don't want to (or don't know how to) host it yourself, feel free to reach out and I might be willing to add my private instance to your server.

 - Clone the repo
 - Copy `config.example.json` to `config.json`